Pwnable.kr - bof

 1 | void func(int key){ |

-proceeds to get user input and store it in a 32 bytes buffer.
-It then proceeds to compare the function parameter key
+function gets user input and stores it in a 32-byte buffer.
+It then compares the function parameter key

-value and open a shell if the comparison succeeds.
+and opens a shell if the comparison succeeds.

-However we don’t have any control over key
+However, we don’t have any control over the key

-variable, since it’s hard-coded and sent by the main function with value 0xdeadbeef
+variable, since it’s hard-coded and passed by the main

 .

-We can already see where we will need to exploit the program.
-We need to overflow the overflowme
+We can already see how we need to exploit the program.
+We must overflow the overflowme

-memory address.
-This way we should be able to overwrite key
+variable.
+This way, we should be able to overwrite key

 Dynamic Analysis